git-developer/mqmgateway/README.md

 Main features:
 * Connects to multiple TCP and RTU modbus networks
-* Handles state and availablity for each configured MQTT object
+* Handles state and availability for each configured MQTT object
 * Allows to read and write to MODBUS registers from MQTT side with custom data conversion
 * Flexible MQTT state topic configuration:
   * single modbus register published as string value